asgdevops/git/labs/lab_03d_clone_a_repository.md

-# Cloning a repository
+# :alembic: 3c.
+Cloning a repository

 ## Goal
-- Create a Git repository in your local machine.
+- Clone an existing repository from GitHub onto your local machine.
-- Create a new file and add it to the Git database.
-- Verify the file version in Git.

 #  Steps